 How do you decide between parking your car or building an Irish Pub in your garage?
-With space in their house scarce, these members decided to transform their parking space into an Irish Pub.
+With limited available space in the house, Bill & Kathy J. transformed their parking space into an Irish Pub.
 The resulting entertainment space they created is amazing!
 In their own words, here’s the Irish Garage Pub construction details…

 Dear Easy Home Bar Plans: “My wife and I converted our two-car garage into an Irish Pub, which we named ‘Scrooge’s Pub’.
 The project took us about ten months to complete.
 Much of the decorations on the walls are from our travels over the past 10 years.

 Scrooges Pub Bar Back:

 The back of the bar is made from book cases with glass shelves and standard cabinetry that we purchased.
 We used paneling and stock trim to make the back bar look like it was built-in.
 We installed a beer refrigerator, keg refrigerator with 2 beer taps, an ice maker along with two sets of sinks, one with a built-in cooler.

 We installed real tin ceilings in the back bar and painted the rest of the ceilings black.
 The logo is something that we made-up and is actually decal that looks like it was etched on the mirror.